Biosimilars (Available for infliximab, rituximab, etanercept and adalimumab)

 What Are Biosimilars?

-This means they are more cost-effective to produce than the original biologic (sometimes called the reference biologic or originator) medication, so they will generally provide a cost-saving to the Australian Government.
+This means they are more cost-effective to produce than the reference biologic (sometimes called the original biologic or originator) medication, so they will generally provide a cost-saving to the Australian Government.
 The cost savings allow the government to invest in other areas of the healthcare system.

 Consumers are expected to benefit from the increased range of treatment options available to them.
 However, both biologics and biosimilars are supplied at a fixed rate to consumers through the Pharmaceutical Benefits Scheme (PBS).